Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Love this rewarded video placement on the level map in Fortress Merge.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/10/Love-this-rewarded-video-placement-on-the-level-map-in-Fortress-Merge.jpg)

-###### Fortress Merge – RV Placement 🎁
+###### Fortress Merge â€“ RV Placement ðŸŽ

-I really like this rewarded video placement on the level map in Fortress Merge.
+I really like thisÂ rewarded video placementÂ on the level map inÂ Fortress Merge.

-✨ It’s clear, welcoming, and not intrusive.
+âœ¨ Itâ€™s clear, welcoming, and not intrusive.
-✨ The reward is visible right away — no guessing what you’ll get.
+âœ¨ The reward is visible right away â€” no guessing what youâ€™ll get.
-✨ Fits naturally into the flow without breaking the map’s design.
+âœ¨ Fits naturally into the flow without breaking the mapâ€™s design.

-A small detail, but a great example of how smart RV design can make ads feel like a natural (and even exciting) part of progression instead of a disruption.
+A small detail, but a great example of howÂ smart RV designÂ can make ads feel like a natural (and even exciting) part of progression instead of a disruption.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)